aedobbyn/postal/README.md

 ```

 Similarly, map over both origin and destination zips and end up at a
 dataframe. `verbose` gives you a play-by-play if you want it.
+More on
+auto-prepending leading 0s to input zips in the Digits section below.

 ``` r
 dest_zips <- c("867", "53", "09")